 512|768|1023. - Turning knobs moves the telemetry chart.

-- The active profile is saved as JSON and survives restarts.
+- The active profile saved to JSON survives restarts.

 - Clicking Atualizar áudio refreshes the Linux audio inventory.

-- Knobs control the configured targets (master volume, apps, microphone, etc.).
+- Knobs control their configured targets (master volume, apps, microphone, etc.).

 | Knob | Default label | Target |